-Retailer Code of Practice Compliance
+Retailer Code of Practice compliance

-Automation for Code Of Practice Compliance
+Automation for Code of Practice compliance

-Once you have an automated system in place, you need to ensure it's operating effectively and is compliant with your relevant code of practice.
+Once you have an automated system in place, you need to ensure it's operating effectively and is compliant with your relevant Code of Practice.

 Introducing OAL's trainer, Faye Louch.
 With over 10 years' experience working in food manufacturing, Faye is best placed to help you stay compliant.
-In the video opposite she explains her five key areas to look at when auditing food manufacturers' label and date code verification systems.
+In this video she explains her five key areas to look at when auditing food manufacturers' label and date code verification systems.
 Learn more about the five key audit checks by reading the full article: